The 7 Habits of Successful Thyroid Patients

 It seems obvious, but success means that you take your prescribed medications consistently and properly.
 You ensure that you have the correct prescriptions on hand, and remember to take your medication at the proper dose, at scheduled times each day.

 You also avoid interactions that can make your drugs less effective.
-For example, food, coffee, fiber, calcium, and iron supplements are just a few of the things that can interfere with your thyroid hormone replacement medication for hypothyroidism.
+For example, food, coffee, milk, fiber, calcium, and iron supplements are just a few of the things that can interfere with your thyroid hormone replacement medication for hypothyroidism.

 4. You have partnerships with great healthcare providers